 4. Immunosuppressants

 Lion's mane mushroom may interact with immunosuppressant medications because it contains bioactive compounds that may stimulate the immune system.
-Immunosuppressants suppress the immune system to prevent rejection of transplanted organs (liver, heart, kidney, etc.) or treat autoimmune disorders.
+Immunosuppressants suppress the immune system to prevent the rejection of transplanted organs (liver, heart, kidney, etc.) or treat autoimmune disorders.

-Research has shown(4) that Lion's Mane has immunomodulatory effects, generally improving immune function.
+Research has shown(4) that Lions Mane has immunomodulatory effects, generally improving immune function.
 However, if you take Lion's Mane with immunosuppressants, the fungus could potentially reduce the effectiveness of the medication and increase the risk of rejection or worsening of autoimmune symptoms.

 Some of the most commonly used immunosuppressant medications in the United States include: